interakt-dev-ecomm/mulino/later.md

 # updates

+- purchase order - sort by item code
-overdue invoice notification change to start if outstanding balance rather than date, then account on hold if still not paid 10 days later
+- end of day - deliveries in order of customer code overdue invoice notification change to start if outstanding balance rather than date, then account on hold if still not paid 10 days later
 //introduce customer code
 overdue notifications: only create if doesn't exist